This guide outlines the key facts you need to know about furlough leave

 The special Coronavirus SSP rebate scheme only applies to small and medium-sized employers i.e. those with under 250 employees as at 28 February 2020.

-The reimbursement covers payments for up to two weeks of SSP for employees unable to work because they have coronavirus and are self-isolating and unable to work from home or are shielding because they are at high risk.
+The reimbursement covers payments for up to two weeks of SSP for employees unable to work because they have coronavirus and are self-isolating and unable to work from home.
 There is an online portal to make a claim.

 Changes to SSP rules